Dauphin25/Library/README.md

 In our `Book` model, we have a `category` field which is a `ManyToManyField`.
 This means a book can belong to multiple categories and a category can have multiple books.
 Here's how it's defined:

+## Features

+### Home Page

+The home page is the landing page of the application.
+It displays a list of featured books and authors.

+### Book Page

+The book page displays a list of all the books available in the shop.
+Each book is displayed as a list item with the book information on the left and the cover on the right.
+The book page also includes a pagination feature for easy navigation through the list of books.

+### Author Page

+The author page displays a list of all the authors whose books are available in the shop.
+Each author is displayed in a grid layout with a portrait and some details about the author.

 1. **Models:** Defined in `market/models.py`, the `Book` model includes fields such as title, author, category, year, price, cover, created_at, and updated_at.